silvercircle/symbols.nvim/README.md

 You can navigate the sidebar with a mouse.
 Left click to select a symbol, double click to toggle fold, right click to peek the symbol.

-## Big Files

-To work with really big files in Neovim you have to turn off LSPs, treesitter and more.
-You can do that with some custom lua code or use a plugin like:
-`LunarVim/bigfile.nvim`.
-The sidebar will not work when LSPs and treesitter are turned off thus causing no slow downs.

-What if you notice slow downs while working on a file of reasonable size?

-- If you notice slow downs when moving the cursor around then try setting `sidebar.cursor_follow` to false.
-- If you notice lagging on save then it might be the sidebar refreshing.
-For now the only solution is to stop using the plugin with large files.
-- You can let me know about the problem via issues on GitHub.

 # Commands

 - `:Symbols[!]` A command designed to be used as your main mapping.
 Opens the